evilcyber.com

 The pull-up position

-Step up on it, so that your chin is approximately at the height of the bar, grab the bar with hands facing toward you, slightly pull yourself up, hold for a second and then slowly lower yourself to the ground:
+Step on it, so that your chin is approximately at the height of the bar, grab the bar with hands facing toward you, slightly pull yourself up, hold for a second and then slowly lower yourself to the ground:

 Negative chin-ups with chair